HeeKuk99/Text_guided_decision_support_system/README.md

-# TextBraTS: Modality-Aware Adaptive Text-Visual Fusion
+# A Text-Guided Decision-Support System for Brain Tumor Delineation Under Incomplete MRI: Adaptive Fusion of Radiology Reports with Confidence-Aware Output

 Interactive demo for missing-modality brain tumor segmentation with adaptive text-visual fusion.